 Essential oils can be applied directly to the skin with a carrier oil, diffused, atomised, inhaled, or added to skincare.

-Grade A essential is a therapeutic essential oil and produced to the highest standards.
+- Grade A essential is a therapeutic essential oil and is produced to the highest standards.
 This essential oil can be diffused or added to a carrier oil and applied directly to the skin.

 Essential oils do not contain any cannabinoids.